-Tight calf muscles may be caused by a compartment syndrome.
-This is where the muscle becomes too big for the sheath surrounding the muscle causing pressure, sometimes pain, and restricted movement.
+Compartment syndrome occurs when the muscle becomes too big for the sheath surrounding the muscle causing pressure, sometimes pain, and restricted movement.

 Why do I stretch but seem to get nowhere?

 You might not be stretching enough even though you think you are.
 You might be stretching too hard.
 If you force the muscle the stretch reflex is triggered which contracts it.
 By going against this you are damaging the muscle.
-Stretch gently, do not bounce, ease into it and feel the muscle stretching.
+Stretch gently, do not bounce, ease into it, and feel the muscle stretching.

 If it is just one leg that is tight you could have pressure on the sciatic nerve which causes the tightness.
 You should get this sorted out first by visiting a professional practitioner.

-It might be you have a compartment syndrome.
+It might be you have compartment syndrome.
 If pain or tightness comes on during a run and eases when resting this may be a possibility.

 Try the plantar fasciitis night splint which is worn on the foot overnight and is very effective in preventing the calf muscles from tightening up overnight.

-Calf stretching exercises
+Calf muscle stretching exercises